 Actually, this is not completely in Excel and works as separate software but I liked how they combine the Excel training with gamification features.

 Quizzes are good tools for interactive learning and you can prepare in Excel as well.
 A quizmaster template from indzara.com:

-A periodic table in excel which we have prepared recently:
+A student lesson plan template in excel which we have prepared recently:

 You can learn Excel in Excel!

 You can test your Excel skills in Excel with Excel Formulas Trainer: